February 11, 2021

 Under this priority, an applicant must describe how it will include art therapy in their project to improve cognitive and sensory-motor functions, foster self esteem and self-awareness, cultivate emotional resilience, promote insight, enhance social skills, or reduce and resolve conflicts and distress.

-The notice also lists two “Competitive Preference” priorities: Applicants from new potential grantees and national nonprofit organization applicants.
+The notice also lists a “Competitive Preference” priority for national nonprofit organization applicants.

 What types of institutions are eligible to apply?